jonathankellyva/vdc-helper/README.md

 * Highlight in-perp ads in red and other ads in green, and add GVAA links, just like is done on the Job Details page.

+* For audiobooks, display PFH rates under the Job Budget in the Job Highlights and under the Your Earnings and Your Quote fields.

 #### Statistics Page